WHY WE’RE NEEDED

 Long term systematic change

-Teach for Nepal will build an alumni network that works inside and outside the education system to bring fundamental transformation.
-Moved by the experience of the classrooms and with the conviction of the insights they have gained as teachers, former Fellows will become advocates and organizers, policy makers and entrepreneurs, political and social leaders, educationist and administrators – leaders in different sectors – with one vision: to end inequity in education and bring quality education to all children in Nepal.
+Teach For Nepal builds an alumni network that works inside and outside the education system to bring fundamental transformation.
+Moved by the experience of the classrooms and with the conviction of the insights they have gained as teachers, Teach For Nepal Alumni now become advocates and organizers, policy makers and entrepreneurs, political and social leaders, educationist and administrators – leaders in different sectors – with one vision: to end inequity in education and bring quality education to all children in Nepal.